 Qatar Biobank is proud to support local scientists involved in biomedical science by highlighting their research and connecting them with their peers in Qatar and abroad.

 As the Qatar National Research Strategy (QNRS) strives to improve the health and well-being of Qatar’s population, scientific research collaborations enabled by Qatar Biobank are the key to impacting the future of personalised healthcare in Qatar and the region.

-Through the depth and breadth of knowledge and information collected by Qatar Biobank, we provide researchers with a resource to undertake high-quality biomedical research to better understand the causes of a range of diseases that affect the population of Qatar leading to better preventive measures and treatments.
+Through the data and samples collected from our participants who are Qatari citizens or long term residents, we provide a research platform to facilitate researchers in their request to undertake high-quality biomedical research, to better understand the causes of a range of diseases that affect the population of Qatar leading to the discovery and development of new healthcare interventions.

-Through the participation of Qatari citizens and long-term residents, Qatar Biobank manages and safeguards the acquisition of thousands of samples providing researchers the opportunity to impact the local and regional research landscape using local resources.
+Qatar Biobank also manages and safeguards the acquisition of thousands of samples providing researchers the opportunity to impact the local and regional research landscape using local resources.